[1.3.x] Dual Flame Totems: Solo, Self-Found, Beginner-friendly. AA+EB!

 - Works very well on act bosses, (most) map bosses, champions.

 - Totems can be used for scouting, so chargers and leapers attack them.

 - Clears maps and areas quickly and efficiently.

 - Flexible gear: You can swap in what you want, including IIR.

 - Suitable for HC.
-(Worked well for me in the 2-week charity race.)
+(Worked great for me in Charity Race, Beyond, Bloodlines.)

 - Very suitable for solo players, can be played self-found.

-- You get all essential gems as quest rewards (Scion).
+- You get most essential gems as quest rewards (Scion).